-Arguably, I Will Possess Your Heart, a song that many take as an anthem to continue pursuing an uninterested love interest when, in reality, it's just a dark song about a stalker whose affection will likely never be returned.
-It's possible that some ambiguous language used is a commentary on the messages the stalker received from their surrounding culture.
-This example is actually Word of God according to "this."
+- "I Will Possess Your Heart", a song many take as an anthem to continue pursuing an uninterested love interest, is actually just a dark song about a stalker whose affection will likely never be returned.
+It's possible some ambiguous language used is a commentary on the messages the stalker received from their surrounding culture.
+Confirmed by Word of God, according to this.

-The aforementioned "I Will Follow You Into the Dark" is bandied about as the typical love song, and is thrown around as such by people who come across it randomly.
+- The aforementioned "I Will Follow You Into the Dark" is bandied about as the typical love song, and is thrown around as such by people who come across it randomly.
 Even in professional works, for example, Grey's Anatomy, who used it for an episode title in the brain-tumour-Denny arc, despite the actual existence and knowledge of the afterlife in the show.
 Scrubs averted it by using it as an exit song for an episode about what happens when we die.

-More Popular Spin-off: The band originally started as a solo project for Gibbard, who was, at the time, the guitarist for the band Pinwheel.
+- More Popular Spin-Off: The band originally started as a solo project for Gibbard, who was, at the time, the guitarist for the band Pinwheel.

-Weird Al Effect: The bands name was taken from the title of a song by the musical comedy troupe, The Bonzo Dog Doo-Dah Band.
+- "Weird Al" Effect: The bands name was taken from the title of a song by the musical comedy troupe, The Bonzo Dog Band.